I’ve been using Google Drive to create and manage almost all of my projects, including my writings at SoftwareHow.

 Update: Don’t forget to check out the Comments area, several readers also shared some techniques that work.

-This method may look like a no-brainer, but sometimes us geeks tend to think too deep and ignore the easiest solution.
+This method may look like a no-brainer, but sometimes we geeks tend to think too deeply and ignore the easiest solution.

 If you are on a Windows PC, you can use the print screen option (Ctrl + PrtScr), or use an open-source screenshot program called Greenshot.
 I won’t provide too many details here as the process is quite easy.